 A dental crown – or cap – covers the entire tooth structure.
 This restoration is recommended when moderate or severe damage is present.
 Traditionally, crowns were made of gold and other metal alloys.
 Today, most patients prefer the aesthetics of tooth-colored crowns.

 When indicated, ceramic crowns can be fabricated with a metal substructure.
-Porcelain-fused-to-metal (PFM) crowns are particularly beneficial for back teeth that endure strong bite forces.
+Porcelain-on-metal (POM) crowns are particularly beneficial for back teeth that endure strong bite forces.
 These restorations can be made in such a way that any metal is completely hidden by tooth-colored ceramic.
 As a result, modern dental crowns can blend seamlessly with your smile for optimal aesthetic results.

-Cosmetic imperfections like chips, cracks, and discoloration can be concealed by porcelain veneers.
+Cosmetic imperfections like chips, cracks, and discoloration can be concealed by dental veneers.
 Like crowns, veneers fit over the natural teeth, but they only cover the front surfaces.